Glennobi/MS1-Project-Glennobi/README.md

 # Credits

+## Code
+*	Apart from the use of the recommended Code Institute boilerplates, and the use of Gitpod pre-emptive syntax, all this code and it's structure belongs to Bill Glennon.
+*   Code structure and layout, naturally, were influenced by the sample projects on the course.

 ## Content
 *	The colour scheme and the CADi logo were developed and designed by Paul Harkin and I, at House Of Design.
 See [House Of Design](https://houseofdesign.ie/about/)
-*	The content was developed solely by Bill Glennon.
+*	The content was developed solely by Bill Glennon of CADi.

 ## Media
 *	Imagery / photos used in this site were kindly obtained from Paul Harkin, at House Of Design.
 See [House Of Design](https://houseofdesign.ie/about/)